KQEH: History

 The station first signed on the air on October 19, 1964, as KTEH, originally intended to serve the South Bay.
 In the late 1990s, KTEH bought KCAH in Watsonville, which was founded in 1989 to serve as the PBS station for the Santa Cruz–Salinas–Monterey market.
 Before being acquired by KQED, KTEH maintained a Technical Volunteer program, which allowed volunteers to learn how to operate cameras, audio, shading, directing, and other production and technical responsibilities, while minimizing its costs.
 These volunteers made up the technical crews for all of their pledge drives and auction programming, as well as other occasional live broadcasts.

 In 2006, KQED Inc. and the KTEH Foundation agreed to merge to form Northern California Public Broadcasting.
 As a result of the merger, KCAH changed its call letters to KQET on August 12, 2007.
 Subsequently, on October 1, 2007, KQET, which became a satellite of KTEH following its acquisition of the station, switched programming sources from KTEH to KQED.
 KQET's programming is carried on the second digital subchannel of KQED.

 In December 2010, the Board of Directors of Northern California Public Broadcasting changed the organization's name to KQED Inc. KTEH shut down its studio on Schallenberger Road, moved its operations to the KQED studio in San Francisco, changed its call letters to KQEH, and rebranded itself as "KQED Plus" on July 1, 2011, after research found that most viewers were unaware that KTEH was related to KQED; other aspects of the station's operation, including programming and staff, were not affected by this change.

-KQEH-DT2

-KQED simulcast on KQEH channel 54.2 launched after the merging of KQED and KTEH into Northern California Public Broadcasting.

-KQEH-DT3

-KQED Life formerly launched on August 1, 2003, on KQED 9.
-After the merging of KQED and KTEH into Northern California Public Broadcasting, Life expanded to 54.3 from channel 9.2.
-On December 15, 2017, KQED Life went permanently off the air and the World channel was moved from 54.5 to 54.3 as a result of KQEH frequencies moving to Sutro Tower.

-KQEH-DT4

-KQED Kids launched on August 1, 2003, on KQED 9.
-After the merging of KQED and KTEH into Northern California Public Broadcasting, Kids expanded to 54.4 from channel 9.4.
-On January 16, 2017, KQED Kids was replaced by the 24/7 PBS Kids Channel.

-KQEH-DT5

-V-me formerly launched in 2007, on KTEH channel 54.5.
-It aired until January 16, 2017, when it was replaced by the 24/7 PBS Kids Channel which also replaced the KQED Kids local kids station.
-KQED World launched on August 1, 2003, on KQED 9.
-On January 16, 2017, World expanded to 54.5 from channel 9.3 following V-me's shutdown.
-On December 15, 2017, channel 54.5 was permanently shut down and KQED World was moved to channel 54.3.